Watershed Conservation

 We Improve Access for Waterway Recreation

-The Conservancy's Canoe Access Development Fund was established in 2008 by the generosity of longtime Conservancy members and outdoor enthusiasts, Roy Weil and Mary Shaw.
-CADF provides grants to watershed organizations and other community groups to develop and improve access sites on the region's rivers and streams for canoeists, kayakers and anglers.
 CADF projects focus on rivers and streams where people can canoe or kayak, with an emphasis on easier whitewater suitable for novice paddlers.
 The best reference for identifying these types of waterways remains the “Canoeing Guide to Western Pennsylvania and Northern West Virginia,” compiled and edited by Roy Weil and Mary Shaw.

-Download Our Canoe Access Development Guide
+Download Our Free Canoe Access Development Guide

-As more and more people get on the region’s water to canoe, kayak, fish and recreate, it’s important that safe, durable, accessible sites are available.
-We’ve developed a canoe access development guide for groups such as existing watershed associations, paddling clubs, outdoors groups and community organizations that are interested in developing and improving canoe and kayak access sites on Pennsylvania’s rivers and streams.
-It provides an overview of considerations in developing river access sites, as well as links to a number of resources to help you plan.
+Is your watershed association, paddling club, outdoors group or community organization interested in developing and improving canoe and kayak access site on a Pennsylvania’s river and stream?
+Our free Canoe Access Development Guide provides an overview of considerations in developing river access sites, as well as links to a number of resources to help you plan.

 Download “The Western Pennsylvania Conservancy’s Canoe Access Development Fund (CADF) Project Implementation Manual: A Short Guide to Implementing a Canoe Access Site in Your Community.”

-If you have any questions concerning the fund, please contact Eli Long, WPC watershed manager, at elong@paconserve.org or 724-471-7202, ext.
+If you have any questions concerning technical assistance or permitting, please contact Eli Long, WPC Watershed Manager, at elong@paconserve.org or 724-471-7202, ext.
 5105.

 Our most recent awardees include: